thewavingwhale/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card.md

 ## Training Data

 The model was trained using information from the Census data.
 This data includes details like age, education, job, and marital status, along with income levels labeled as '>50K' and '<=50K'.
+80% of the Census data is used for training data.

 ## Evaluation Data

 To test the model's performance, a separate set of data was kept aside from the same Census data.
 This helps to check how well the model works on new, unseen data without any bias from the training process.
+20% of the Census data is used for evaluation data.

 ## Metrics